w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 ###### Applying SC 2.4.3 Focus Order to Non-Web Documents and Software

-This applies directly as written, and as described in [Intent from Understanding Success Criterion 2.4.3](https://www.w3.org/WAI/WCAG22/Understanding/focus-order#intent) replacing “a Web page” with “non-web documents or software”.
+This can apply directly as written, and as described in [Intent from Understanding Success Criterion 2.4.3](https://www.w3.org/WAI/WCAG22/Understanding/focus-order#intent) replacing “a Web page” with “non-web documents or software”.

 With this substitution, it would read: